 These days, Lili spends most of her time painting.
 Hospital staff allow her to use a spare room as an art studio, where Lili creates images of flowers, birds, and fish in traditional Chinese styles.
 She sometimes sells her works for thousands of yuan, and has even been commissioned as an illustrator for four children’s books, due to be published later this year.
 But because she doesn’t have a bank account, Lili relies on friends to sell her wares and buy her things from the outside world.

 For Lili, painting is not just a means of relieving the boredom of life in the ward — it’s a way of continually proving her sanity.
 However, she says that her family still sees her as “abnormal” and “incapable.”
 “They have been bad to me for years, and I have gradually gotten used to it,” she says.
 “Even though I know I’m well, I still feel somehow inferior, as if I don’t deserve to be treated like a normal person.”

-Lili’s treatment did not change after the 2013 law was passed.
+Lili’s treatment did not change after the 2012 law came into force.
 Until recently, she was reluctant to take the matter of her confinement to court, hoping to maintain her special privileges at the hospital and repair her relationship with her family.
 But now, with hope of an amicable discharge draining away, she is considering suing both her mother and the hospital.
 “I’ve lost my youth.
 I don’t want to spend my entire life here.
 I still hope to have a normal life, to have a career, to get married and have a family of my own,” she says, adding that she would not return to live in the family home after being discharged.
 “All I want is the freedom to make my own decisions and enjoy the rights to which I am entitled.”

 Prior to 2013, several news reports revealed cases of Chinese government officials using spurious claims of poor mental health to lock up petitioners and whistleblowers.
 In addition, some families have reportedly had relatives sent away to gain the upper hand in property disputes.